josenerydev/gpt-commit/README.md

 `gpt-commit` is a command-line tool that intelligently generates commit messages based on staged file changes in Git.
 It utilizes OpenAI's GPT model to craft concise and descriptive commit messages.

+## Acknowledgements 🙌
+This project was inspired by and owes gratitude to the original work found at [markuswt/gpt-commit](https://github.com/markuswt/gpt-commit).
+Thank you for laying the foundation!

 ## Prerequisites 📋

 - Python